 An interpretative bus tour, which departs continuously from the on-site Visitors Center, includes stops at the Kennedy gravesites, the Tomb of the Unknowns, Changing of the Guard, and Arlington House Robert E. Lee Memorial.
 The Women In Military Service for America Memorial is located at the Ceremonial Entrance to Arlington National Cemetery, directly across Memorial Bridge from the Lincoln Memorial.
 Annual Easter, Memorial Day, and Veterans Day ceremonies are free and open to the public.

 Located in the picturesque Shenandoah Valley, Virginia's Natural Bridge is a natural wonder and a National Historic Landmark.
 Thomas Jefferson was so taken with its beauty that he purchased it and many surrounding acres of land in 1774.
-As early as the 18th century, the Natural Bridge became a major tourist attraction.
+As early as the eighteenth century, the Natural Bridge became a major tourist attraction.

 Discovered in 1878 and attracting visitors from around the globe ever since, Luray Caverns is a designated United States Natural Landmark.
-Located in Virginia's Shenandoah Valley, this fascinating natural wonder is only nine miles from the central entrance to Skyline Drive and Shenandoah National Park.
+Located in Virginia's Shenandoah Valley, this fascinating natural wonder is only 9 miles from the central entrance to Skyline Drive and Shenandoah National Park.